Núria Bosch

 I’m supervised by Bert Vaux and Theresa Biberauer and I’m supported by an OOC AHRC DTP - St John’s studentship.
 I’m also an Honorary Cambridge Trust Scholar.
 My PhD project is outlined on the AHRC website.

-During Fall 2025, I am a visiting student at the Department of Linguistics at New York University, sponsored by Ailís Cournane and Gary Thoms.
+I spent Fall 2025 as a visiting student at the Department of Linguistics at New York University, sponsored by Ailís Cournane and Gary Thoms.

 From April-July 2025, I was a short-term Doctoral Research Fellow at the DFG-funded NegLaB Collaborative Research Centre (Goethe-Universität Frankfurt), where I worked with Esther Rinke and Petra Schulz.